silvae86/silvae86.github.io/_posts/2022-03-10-my-history-with-mac-computers.md

 *In construction*

 Here is a little bit of my personal history using Macintosh computers, from a pet project Hackintosh circa 2008 to the current MacBook Pros powered by Apple Silicon.
-This is a nostalgia-filled post with a quite a lot of my personal thoughts, so grab a coffee and enjoy the ride.
+This is a nostalgia-filled post with a quite a lot of Apple-fanboyism and personal thoughts, so grab a coffee and enjoy the ride.

 ## "Aqua": the user interface of the modern-era Macintosh